Rajat-Rathaur/readme/README.md

-It is better to light a single candle than to curse the darkness. | **by Eleanor Roosevelt**
+You play the hand you're dealt.
+I think the game's worthwhile.   | **by Christopher Reeve**